-- Creating and maintaining a safe learning environment for children and young people. - Identifying where there are child welfare concerns and taking action to address them in partnership with other organisations where appropriate.
+- Creating and maintaining a safe learning environment for children and young people. - Identifying where there are child welfare concerns and taking action to address them in partnership with other organizations where appropriate.

-These duties are further reinforced within Keeping Children Safe in Education - Statutory Guidance for schools and colleges: Revised guidance September 2022.
-This guidance must be adhered to in full by all academies.
+These duties are further reinforced within Keeping Children Safe in Education - Statutory Guidance for schools and colleges: Revised guidance September 2023.
+This guidance must be adhered to in full by all schools/academies in Leading Edge Academies Partnership.